5fatya/5fatya/README.md

-Hi there, I'm Fatima Fares 👋
 Welcome to my GitHub!
-I’m a passionate Computer Science student at Constructor University in Bremen, Germany, set to graduate in 2026.
+I am Fatima Fares👋, a passionate Computer Science student with a minor in Data Science at Constructor University Bremen, Germany, set to graduate in 2026.
 I am deeply interested in software development, technology innovations, and empowering users through creative and efficient coding solutions.